jfox1620/Portfolio/JSG Clickstream Analytics/README.md

 **Privacy Considerations:**

-- No PII is collected
+- No personally identifiable information (PII) is collected
-- No IP addresses, emails, or user identifiers
+- No IP addresses, emails, cookies, or persistent user identifiers
-- Data used only for aggregate analytics
+- All analytics are performed at an aggregate level for site engagement insights